Forget-Me-Not brunch raised $15K to fight Alzheimer's

 We thank everyone who helped to make our fundraiser such a huge success.
 Each act of kindness and generosity was greatly appreciated whether it was a donation of time or money.
 A special thank you goes to Eddie Bailey for the use of Olde Breton Inn and for the delicious food.
 We are also grateful to the Olde Breton Inn staff for preparing and serving the brunch.
 A big thank you also goes to Hal Cole, who won the 50/50 raffle and donated his winnings back to this very important cause.

 An exciting and fun part of the event was the classic car show.
 Thank you to Mark and Laurie Muir who coordinated the car show, helped with sponsorship and obtained the trophies.
 Congratulations to Elaine Farrell for Best Truck Award with her 1984 Chevrolet; Brian Tarleton for the People’s Choice Award with his 1972 Pontiac Grand Prix; and Wallace Abell for winning Best in Show with his 1930 Ford.
-There were more than 90 vehicles on display, and we appreciate everyone participating.
+There were more than 90 vehicles on display.

 A sincere thank you to all who donated items for our silent auction.
 It is heartwarming to say that we solicit very few donations, because most donations are from people who hear of the auction and want to be a part of our event by donating their goods, services or gift cards.
 It is impossible to name all of them for there are so many.
 It is simply wonderful.